-- 1. Use buttons 2 to 5 to scroll to the desired measured value indication. - 2.
+- 1. Using the 2 and 5 keys, scroll to the desired measured value indication. - 2.
 Activate the measured value selection using the 6 key (select). - The background colour for the measured value switches from grey to blue.
-The additional information is displayed in an additional window. - 3.
-Use buttons 2 to 5 to select the desired minimum or maximum value. - The time along with the date and time of the occurrence are displayed as additional information. - 4.
+The additional information is displayed in an extra window. - 3.
+Using the 2 and 5 keys, select the desired minimum or maximum value. - The time along with the date and time of the occurrence are displayed as additional information. - 4.
 Using the 6 key (reset), you can delete the selected minimum or maximum value. - 5.
 End the procedure using button 1 (ESC) or select another minimum or maximum value with buttons 2 to 5.